 Ratified by the U.S. in 2000, this Convention is intended to combat desertification and mitigate the effects of drought in arid, semi-arid and dry sub-humid lands through effective action at all levels.
 In particular, the Convention addresses the fundamental causes of famine and food insecurity in Africa, by stimulating more effective partnership between governments, local communities, non-governmental organizations, and aid donors, and by encouraging the dissemination of information derived from new technology (e.g., early warning of impending drought) to farmers.

 The ESA also implements certain international agreements to which the U.S. is a Party.
-One is the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES), which entered into force in 1975 and establishes a system for regulating the international trade in wildlife species which are or may be in danger of becoming extinct as a result of that trade.
+One is the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which entered into force in 1975 and establishes a system for regulating the international trade in wildlife species which are or may be in danger of becoming extinct as a result of that trade.
 Another is the Convention on Nature Protection and Wildlife Preservation in the Western Hemisphere (Western Hemisphere Convention) which entered into force in 1942.
 The Western Hemisphere Convention calls for the establishment of protected areas, national parks and wilderness areas, enactment of laws to protect wildlife, and cooperation on scientific research.

-The North American Wetlands Conservation Act authorizes migratory bird work in Mexico and Canada and provides funding authority and administrative direction for implementation of the North American Waterfowl Management Plan and the Tripartite Agreement of wetlands between Canada, the U.S. and Mexico.
+The North American Wetlands Conservation Act authorizes migratory bird work in Mexico and Canada and provides funding authority and administrative direction for implementation of the North American Waterfowl Management Plan and the Tripartite Agreement on wetlands between Canada, the U.S. and Mexico.

 The following are among the statutes that authorize regulatory action, grant-making or other activities in foreign countries, in support of conservation relating to certain wildlife species or groups of species:

 African Elephant Conservation Act (16 U.S.C. § 4201 et seq.)

 Rhinoceros and Tiger Conservation Act of 1994 (16 U.S.C. § 5301 et seq.)

 Marine Mammal Protection Act of 1972 (16 U.S.C. §§ 1361 -1421h)

 Polar Bear Treaty with Russia and the Agreement on the Conservation of Polar Bears (implemented at 16 U.S.C. § 1423h et seq.)

 The following are among the statutes authorize grant-making or other cooperative activities in foreign countries, in support of conservation relating to certain wildlife species or groups of species:

 Asian Elephant Conservation Act of 1997 (16 U.S.C. §§ 4261 et seq.)

 Great Apes Conservation Act of 2000 (16 U.S.C. §§ 6301 et seq.)

 Marine Turtle Conservation Act of 2004 (16 U.S.C. §§ 6601 et seq.)

 Neotropical Migratory Bird Conservation Act (16 U.S.C. §§ 6101 et seq.)

 This convention (which entered into force for the US in 1986) seeks to preserve wetlands nominated by member countries based on their international significance especially as migratory bird habitats.
-Everglades National Park was designated in 1988 and there currently are 34 Ramsar designated sites in the U.S.
+Everglades National Park was designated in 1988 and there currently are 38 Ramsar designated sites in the U.S.

 To ensure effective coordination between Federal and non-federal elements of the underground railroad network the Secretary may enter into cooperative agreements and memorandums of understanding with, and provide technical assistance to (1) the heads of other Federal agencies, States, localities, regional governmental bodies, and private entities; and (2) in cooperation with the Secretary of State, the governments of Canada, Mexico, and any appropriate country in the Caribbean.

 This statute authorizes USGS to "examine the geological structure, mineral resources, and products of the national domain" in areas "outside the national domain where determined by the Secretary to be in the national interest."
-This authority enables USGS, in conjunction with the international authorities on supplies of goods and services listed below, to craft cooperative agreements with international NGOs or nonbinding agreements with Foreign Government Entities to carry out mutually beneficial projects within the scope of the USGS mission to assess and study the national domain.
+This authority enables USGS, in conjunction with the international authorities on supplies of goods and services listed below, to craft cooperative agreements with international NGOs or arrangements with Foreign Government Entities to carry out mutually beneficial projects within the scope of the USGS mission to assess and study the national domain.
 These include, for example, projects establishing and maintaining earthquake monitoring stations, mapping of hydrological resources, mapping of mineral deposits and/or vegetative changes, and monitoring effects of climate change.